12rambau/pytest-copie/README.rst

 pytest-copie is a `pytest <https://github.com/pytest-dev/pytest>`__ plugin that comes with a ``copie`` fixture which is a wrapper for the `copier <https://github.com/copier-org/copier>`__ API for generating projects.
 It helps you verify that your template is working as expected and takes care of cleaning up after running the tests. :ledger:

-It is an adaptation of the `pytest-cookies <https://github.com/hackebrot/pytest-cookies>` plugin for `copier <https://github.com/copier-org/copier>`_ templates.
+It is an adaptation of the `pytest-cookies <https://github.com/hackebrot/pytest-cookies>`__ plugin for `copier <https://github.com/copier-org/copier>`__ templates.

-installation
+It’s here to help templates designers to check that everything works as expected on the generated files including (but not limited to):

+-   linting operations
+-   testing operations
+-   packaging operations
+-   documentation operations
+-   …

+Installation
 ------------

 **pytest-copie** is available on `PyPI <https://pypi.org/project/pytest-copie/>`__ and can be installed with `pip <https://pip.pypa.io/en/stable/>`__: